komalghodke/fit-nexus-dev/README.md

 # Sample Data

-This repository does **not** include database records.
+This repository does not include sample database records.

-After running the application:
+After starting the application:

-- Register a new account.
+- Register a new account
-- Login.
+- Login
-- Complete the Wellness Assessment.
+- Complete the Wellness Assessment
-- Explore Wellness Reports.
+- Generate Wellness Reports
-- View Corporate Dashboard.
+- View Corporate Dashboard
-- Search Nearby Yoga Studios.
+- Search Nearby Yoga Studios

 ---

 # Security

-Sensitive information such as
+Sensitive information including

 - Database Credentials
 - Gemini API Key
 - SERP API Key

-is stored in
+is stored inside

 ```text
 application-secret.properties
 ```

-This file is ignored by Git.
+This file is excluded from Git using `.gitignore`.

 Only